Fakser/Multidimensional-Clustering/README.md

 ## CLUSTERING ALGORITHM

-Clustering algorithm is a super clever machine learning that learns patterns is data.<br>
+Clustering algorithm is a super clever machine learning that learns patterns in data.<br>
 Most of the people reading this will now react with:<br>
 ![meme2](./to_readme/101835232_3972491496154524_8559814599543328338_n.jpg)<br>

 You, normal people, just like to "let machine learning in", and you think it just works, math behind it is not really important.

-Also AI will kill us all, it is dangerous, we vannot let Elon Musk take over the world.
+Also AI will kill us all, it is dangerous, we cannot let Elon Musk take over the world.

 You can easly see how machine learning works on an example.